 You might also find our evergreen hedging page useful, here you can find our entire selection of evergreen hedging species in one place.

-Common Laurel hedges can be trimmed at any time during the growing season (avoiding the coldest months of the year so the cut edges don’t get frosted).
+Common Laurel hedging plants can be trimmed at any time during the growing season (avoiding the coldest months of the year so the cut edges don’t get frosted).
 We recommend trimming in either early Spring (before the Laurel hedge is growing) or in Autumn when growth has finished but before the onset of winter, so the cut edges have chance to heal over before the frost.

 You can trim your Cherry Laurel hedge with shears, secateurs or a hedge trimmer.
 Many books will tell you to use secateurs because Laurels have large leaves and the cut edges left by a hedge trimmer will leave them looking unkempt.
 It isn’t really necessary, especially if you trim in the Spring so the new growth covers the cut edges quickly.
 Our own long-suffering Laurel hedge at the nursery gets snipped at every Autumn for many thousands of cuttings before receiving a ‘Farmers haircut’ with the same giant tractor mounted hedge trimmer that cuts the rest of our (several miles) of field boundary hedges here on the nursery.

 So don’t be afraid of being hard on your Laurel hedge, by trimming it back ‘tight’ each year you will avoid it becoming wider and wider as time goes by taking up more valuable garden than is necessary and eventually needing drastic remedial action.
-Regardless of when you trim your Cherry Laurel hedge we would recommend giving it a balanced feed each Spring before growth starts, ideally together with a generous mulch (applied before dry weather) to retain moisture at the roots during the growing season.
+Regardless of when you trim your Common Laurel hedging plants we would recommend giving it a balanced feed each Spring before growth starts, ideally together with a generous mulch (applied before dry weather) to retain moisture at the roots during the growing season.
 Well treated Laurel hedges will make good annual growth and the foliage will be a lustrous, rich deep green.
 Healthy Laurels like this will tend to be trouble free because they resist pests and diseases (as well as being a splendid addition to your property!).